MetaTune: Adjoint-based Meta-tuning via Robotic Differentiable Dynamics

 \section{Discussion and Conclusion}

 In this work, we presented MetaTune, a differentiable framework for automated controller and observer joint tuning that enables efficient end-to-end optimization of a neural adaptive policy.
 Compared with forward sensitivity methods, MetaTune significantly reduces gradient computation overhead and improves scalability with respect to the horizon length and parameter dimension.
 Experiments in the high-fidelity PX4-Gazebo simulator show strong zero-shot generalization, achieving precision tracking across diverse trajectories and aerodynamic disturbances.
 Notably, MetaTune consistently outperforms fixed-gain baselines during high-speed flight and in windy conditions, highlighting the importance of state-dependent gain adaptation.
 These results suggest that grounding neural control policies in differentiable physics is a promising path toward robust robotic control.
-Future work will investigate broader real-world deployment and incorporate safety-critical constraints into the differentiable optimization framework to enhance robustness and reliability in safety-critical settings.
+The present evaluation is limited to simulation and PX4-Gazebo HIL.
+Future work includes real-flight tests and the incorporation of safety-critical constraints into the differentiable optimization framework to improve robustness and reliability in physical deployment.